-Brooke Matson attended Gonzaga University where she received her B.A. in English and her M.A. in Educational Leadership.
+Brooke Matson is a poet and educator.
+She attended Gonzaga University where she received her B.A. in English and her M.A. in Educational Leadership.
 The Moons, her first full-length collection of poetry, was published by Blue Begonia Press in 2012.
-Her poetry has also been published in Weathered Pages, (Blue Begonia Press, 2005), Floating Bridge Review (2014), and various issues of RiverLit, for which she is currently the 2014 Poet in Residence.
+Her poetry has also been published in Floating Bridge Review (2014), several anthologies, and various issues of RiverLit, for which she is currently the 2014 Poet in Residence.

 Lilac City Fairy Tales | featured poet; Cup of Stars Press, September 2014